mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 than their Instruction skill or one less than their own skill level in the skill being taught (whichever is lower).
-Thus, a character with Instruction 4, Admin 4 Explosives 2 and Pilot 5 could teach another character Admin 3 and Explosives 1 (the skill -1) but only Pilot 3 (Instruction level -1).
+Thus, a character with Instruction 4, Admin 4 Explosives 2 and Pilot 5 could teach another character Admin 3 and Explosives1 (the skill -1) but only Pilot 3 (Instruction level -1).

 Teaching the skill requires an Instruction test on the behalf of the teacher, which takes between 1-6 days less than the time it would